Sam McBride (ferry)

 Sam McBride is a Toronto Island ferry operated by the Parks, Forestry and Recreation Division of the City of Toronto government.
 The ferry serves the Toronto Islands from a dock at Jack Layton Ferry Terminal in downtown Toronto, Ontario, Canada.

 Construction

 The ferry was commissioned in 1939, built by Toronto Dry Dock Ltd. Her namesake was a former Alderman and Mayor, who had been the founding chairman of the Toronto Transportation Commission, which at the time the ferry was built, ran the ferries to the island.

-As per Transport Canada requirements, the ferry operates with a crew of six consisting of a marine captain and mate in the wheelhouse, an engineer in the engine room and three deckhands on deck.
+Prior to an accident in 2022, the ferry operated with a crew of six consisting of a marine captain and mate in the wheelhouse, an engineer in the engine room and three deckhands on deck.
+After the accident, Transport Canada increased the crew requirements from six to 13 so that the ferry crew would be better able to assist passengers on a crowded ferry in case an evacuation became necessary.

 Operational history

 On June 20, 1941, a Norwegian Northrop N-3PB seaplane clipped the second deck of the ferry.
 The plane was destroyed after hitting the waters, and the two crew members, Instructor Lieutenant Finn Strand Kjos and student pilot Tron Harsvik, on board were killed.
 Damage was sustained to upper deck and later repaired.

 She was transferred from the TTC to Metro Parks and Culture department in 1962 (and by Toronto Parks, Forestry and Recreation Division since 1998).

 The ship was dry docked in 1973 to replace her engines.

 In October 2012, Toronto City Council decided that funds should be set aside to replace Sam McBride and her two fleet-mates, Thomas Rennie and William Inglis with new vessels.

 In 2019, there were two incidents where a throttle malfunction prevented the engines from being put into reverse.
 The ability to put the engines into reverse is needed to slow and stop the ferry as the ferry has no other braking mechanism.
 With a throttle malfunction, the ferry can still be steered.
 There were no injuries from either incident, but the ferry was temporarily pulled from service for repairs and testing.